Drug information provided by: IBM Micromedex

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Start taking Oralair® 4 months before the expected onset of each grass pollen season, and continue taking this medicine daily throughout the pollen season.
+Start using Oralair® 4 months before the expected onset of each grass pollen season, and continue using this medicine daily throughout the pollen season.

-It is recommended to take the first dose of Oralair® in a clinic or hospital.
-This is to monitor you or your child for at least 30 minutes of any signs or symptoms of a severe allergic reaction.
-If you can tolerate the first dose of Oralair®, then you may take the succeeding doses at home.
+Your doctor will give you the first dose of Oralair® in a medical facility.
+This is to monitor you or your child for at least 30 minutes for any signs or symptoms of a severe allergic reaction.
+If you can tolerate the first dose of Oralair®, then you may take the next doses at home.

-Wash your hands before and after taking the tablet.
+Wash your hands before and after using the tablet.

-Remove the tablet from the blister pack if you are ready to take it.
+Remove the tablet from the blister pack if you are ready to use it.

-Place the tablet immediately under the tongue where it will dissolve for about 1 minute before swallowing.
+Place the tablet immediately under the tongue where it will dissolve for at least 1 minute before swallowing.

-Do not eat or drink anything for 5 minutes after taking the tablet.
+Do not eat or drink anything for 5 minutes after using the tablet.